ROBrownsmith/templog/README.md

     $ exit

-*Stop root log in for security
+*Stop root log in at remote for security

-log back in without password
+log back in to remote without password

     $ ssh templogger@<server-ip-address>